ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 Cookie banners are a known phenomenon, and they have been used mainly for one purpose; **to identify you**.

-Cookies will allow the website to store domain-specific information in the browser:
+Cookies will allow the website to store domain-specific information in the browser, for example to:

   * Keep you authenticated to the website (**session management**)
   * Site settings and targeted advertising (**personalisation**)